 Traders should trade with well-regulated brokers such as UK or Australia brokers and reputable brokers.
 We advise all investors and traders to avoid 365Tradeposition and other Vanuatu brokers.
 We do not recommend trading with 365Tradeposition as this broker was suspected of being a scam.
 In general, the FCA advises UK investors not to invest with this broker.

 However, the Forex broker does not have a compulsory FCA license to do this.
 The Forex broker is licensed by the VFSC, but this is not enough to offer financial services or products in the UK or Europe.
 Some fraudulent brokers restrict clients to their own platform, which may not be a platform at all, but a bogus one.
 On the other hand, if the broker no longer provides communication methods such as email, phone, text messaging, and chat, and has a support team that does not seem to understand the trade or is evasively asking certain questions, this could be a sign that a scam is or at least a low-quality broker.

-If Pines Capital is trying to hold onto your funds, it may try to pressure you into another trade when you ask for a withdrawal.
+If 365Tradeposition is trying to hold onto your funds, it may try to pressure you into another trade when you ask for a withdrawal.
 They may also say that local taxes require them to charge a certain amount of money for withdrawals.
 However, the tradition of accepting huge minimum deposits is extremely common among scammers, as their main goal is to steal as much money from a trader as possible before they suspect suspicion.

 If you want to get your money back from a broker, you should check if it works or not, or if it has been working for the last 1 or 2 months, so that it seems that the broker has been working for a long time, and this may be a mistake that the developer should fix in the near future. time so that your money can be released without any problem.
-A number of unregulated brokers like Pines Capital have been reported to cheat people.
+A number of unregulated brokers like 365Tradeposition have been reported to cheat people.

-For further reading, please see Pines Capital: warning
+For further reading, please see 365Tradeposition: warning